-- Child's full name - Clear and up to date picture of your child's face - Breakfast, snack, lunch and tea to be separated and clearly labelled in the meal bag. - Any dietary requirements that your child has, such as vegetarian or fish allergy.
+- Child's full name - Clear and up to date picture of your child's face - Breakfast, snack, lunch and tea to be separated and clearly labelled in the meal bag. - Details of any dietary requirements that your child has, such as vegetarian or fish allergy.

-Parent/carers must complete a 'Packed Meal Declaration' slip indicating what allergens are present from the list of 14 allergens; we require just one slip daily per bag/box for the overall contents.
+Parent/carers must complete a 'Packed Meal Declaration' slip indicating the meals provided and what allergens are present from the list of 14 allergens; we require one slip daily per bag/box for the overall contents.
 The slip will also list any foods that are omitted at the nursery where we have identified a need for a food item to be excluded.
 If a food item is listed on the slip this must not be present in a packed meal.